Overview

 • Take at least 3 to 5 professional lessons, even if you are an experienced driver.
 The lessons will familiarise you with the examiner's expectations and the test routes.

-• Practise in the test area — drive through Palmerston, Nightcliff, and Casuarina to learn the roads, speed zones, and roundabout layouts.
+• Practise in the test area.
+Drive through Palmerston, Nightcliff, and Casuarina to learn the roads.
+Use GPS-guided routes: Darwin and Alice Springs.

 On Test Day